victrme/Bonjourr/docs/HOMELAB_ADDON.md

 1. One import and startup call in `src/scripts/index.ts`.
 2. The add-on stylesheet imports in `src/styles/style.css`.
+3. A narrow status-endpoint permission in the Chrome, Edge, and Firefox manifests.

 The settings section is inserted through Bonjourr's existing settings-load callback.
-No core settings types, defaults, compatibility filters, translations, manifests, or HTML templates are changed.
+No core settings types, defaults, compatibility filters, translations, or HTML templates are changed.

 To bring in future Bonjourr updates: